gwansikk/query-adaptor/docs/query.md

-# queryFetch
+# query

-`QueryFetch` is a library designed to simplify HTTP requests by providing easy-to-use methods for GET, POST, PATCH, PUT, and DELETE operations.
+`query` is a library designed to simplify HTTP requests by providing easy-to-use methods for GET, POST, PATCH, PUT, and DELETE operations.
 It acts as an abstraction over the Fetch API, making it easier to handle requests and manage common concerns such as JSON handling, headers, and query parameters.

 ## Key Features